flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

   <div class="tab-content coreos-docs-image-table">
     <div class="tab-pane" id="alpha">
       <div class="channel-info">
         <p>The Alpha channel closely tracks master and is released frequently.
 The newest versions of system libraries and utilities will be available for testing.
 The current version is Flatcar Linux {{site.alpha-channel}}.
-To use the Alpha channel on cloud.ca, select the "CoreOS Stable" template and update the cloud-config to [change the channel to alpha][switching-channels]:</p>
+To use the Alpha channel on cloud.ca, select the "Flatcar Linux Stable" template and update the cloud-config to [change the channel to alpha][switching-channels]:</p>
       </div>

 ```cloud-config